Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 View a map / directions to the Dublin Civic Center and Public Library.

-For additional demographic information, contact the Association of Bay Area Governments (ABAG) at (510) 464-7900 or the State Department of Finance.
+The total population of Dublin is estimated at 64,577 (California Department of Finance, as of January 1, 2019).
+For additional demographic information, contact the Association of Bay Area Governments (ABAG) or the State Department of Finance.

 For Planning Commission agendas, contact the Planning Division at (925) 833-6610.
 For Parks & Community Services Commission and/or Heritage and Cultural Arts Commission agendas, please contact the Parks & Community Services Department at (925) 833-6645.